clarkmiyamoto/NXDynamics/README.md

-# network_dynamics
+# NXDynanics
 Run discrete &amp; continuous time evolution on networks.
+Extension of `NetworkX`.

 # To Do
 - `SimulationData`